rAzoR8/SpvGenTwo/README.md

 * `--funcs` list functions names in the module
 * `--vars` list global variables in the module (StorageClass != Function)
 * `--types` list types and constatns in the module
-* `--desc` print Vulkan DescriptorType for global variables or for variable selected by `--var name`
 * `--id Id` print SPIR-V assembly text for the instruction with result Id
     * `--id 24`